rahul-rakshit/ts-react-from-scratch-starter/README.md

 - the output folder is called `dist`, not `build`.
 - `npm run dev` starts the dev server, not `npm start`.
 - both the dev and prod server run on port 8080.
-- there is no watch mode for tests.
-Just a weird personal preference; don't judge me for it.

 ## Similarities with `create-react-app` setup